GeqinHan/Ruminant-lncRNAs/README.md

 ### 2️⃣ Step 2.
 Rumen and headgear highly expressed lncRNAs.

-Rumen- and horn/antler highly expressed lncRNAs were screened using tau value ≥ 0.8 and fpkm ≥ 1 as cutoff values.
+LncRNAs with high expression in the rumen and horn/antler were identified using a tau value ≥ 0.8 and an fpkm ≥ 1 as cutoff thresholds.

 ```
 # 2-rumen-headgear-highly-expressed-lncRNAs